 We all share in humanity’s need to bring Mindfulness to our relationships and communication, in the midst of life’s interpersonal challenges – and to achieve that goal, we all need to engage in self-enquiry and self-empathetic healing.
 The very best way to establish this, in my view, is through regular meditation practice that is informed by the notion of ‘resting as Consciousness’: either meditating alone; or in a group; or with an empathetic companion to ‘hold space’ – or preferably in all three ways.

 Above, I have taken the table that I used earlier in this article and added a row to show the corresponding ‘four components of NVC’ from Marshall Rosenberg’s Nonviolent Communication (NVC) model, which I have talked about in several previous articles (here, here, here, and here).
 I hope that both Buddhists and NVC students alike will find these correspondences interesting.
 At the end of the day, all violence and unethical communication springs from our unconscious identification with egoic psychological parts.
-When we see the ‘four components’ of the NVC model arranged as a mandala alongside the corresponding ‘Foundations’ and skandhas, the parallels, and the underlying archetypal pattern of the four cognitive-perceptual functions, become very clear.
-The usefulness of both the Buddhist and NVC frameworks are greatly enhanced as we examine these parallels and recognise that both approaches share the goal of achieving that spaciousness and dis-identification which the Buddha called Emptiness.
+When we see the ‘four components’ of the NVC model arranged as a mandala alongside the corresponding ‘Foundations’ and skandhas, the parallels, and the underlying archetypal pattern of the four cognitive-perceptual functions, becomes very clear.
+The usefulness of both the Buddhist and NVC frameworks are greatly enhanced as we examine these parallels and recognise that both approaches share the goal of achieving that mental and emotional spaciousness and dis-identification which the Buddha called Emptiness.

 To more readily achieve healing through dis-identification from fearful and judgemental psychological parts (the ‘Jackals’ of NVC tradition), we also need to recognise and see through our egoic personalisation of Consciousness and its four cognitive-perceptual components.
 In the Buddha’s terms, we need to start to recognise the five skandhas, and see the Emptiness of them.
 In Marshall Rosenberg’s terms, we need to use the principles of the NVC model as a four-fold self-awareness framework – like the ‘Four Foundations of Mindfulness’ framework – to bring ethics and compassion to our thinking and communication.
-All of these models take the same universal mandala of the four-fold cognitive-perceptual components as their archetypal template, so contemplation of them side-by-side is extremely illuminating.
+All of these models take the same universal mandala of the four-fold cognitive-perceptual components as their archetypal template – so contemplation of them side-by-side is extremely illuminating.